 Grey matter.
 We all have it.
 It's what we do with it where we differ.

 There's even really dark matter.
 It's a still hypothetical form likely composed of as yet unknown sub-atomic particles.
 Its presence is implied by a variety of astrophysical observations.
-Those include gravitational effects that cannot be explained by accepted theories of gravity unless more matter were present than can be seen.
-This dark matter doesn't appear to interact with observable electromagnetic radiation like light and is thus invisible to the entire spectrum of electromagnetics.
+Those include gravitational effects that cannot be explained by accepted theories unless there was more matter present than can be seen.
+This dark matter doesn't appear to interact with observable electromagnetic radiation like light.
+It's invisible to the entire spectrum of electromagnetics.
 That makes it extremely difficult to detect, hence dark matter.

 If your grey matter were lodged in the busy skull of one Ivo Sparidaens of Dutch speaker house Æquo Audio, you'd not worry about hypothetical dark matter.
-You'd engineer your own very much concrete but rather strange matter to design better speaker enclosures and drivers.
+You'd engineer your own very much concrete but strange matter to design better speaker enclosures and drivers.
 Hello Diluvite™, an umbrella term for a new portfolio of four nano-enhanced composite materials spun off by Æquo Audio.

 It all starts with that age-old battle between stiffness and damping.
 The more of one you pursue, the less of the other you get in a slow dance of mutual exclusivity.